mvysny/vaadin-on-kotlin/vok-example-crud-jpa/README.md

 * Accessing the database: just create your JPA beans [(example Person)](src/main/kotlin/com/github/vok/example/crud/personeditor/Person.kt) and use them in any way you see fit:
   `val allPersons = db { em.findAll<Person>() }`.
-The `db` is just a function defined in [DB.kt](../src/main/kotlin/com/github/vok/framework/DB.kt), you can call this from anywhere, be it Vaadin click listener or background thread.
+The `db` is just a function defined in the JPA module in [DB.kt](../vok-framework-jpa/src/main/kotlin/com/github/vok/framework/DB.kt), you can call this from anywhere, be it
+  Vaadin click listener or background thread.
 No injections/beans/EJBs/whatever necessary!